Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Barrel sauna care mistake #4: not ventilating

-Barrel sauna care mistake #5: Not cleaning the sauna inside
+Barrel sauna care mistake #5: Not cleaning the inside of the sauna

-Barrel sauna care mistake #6: Not maintaining the oven
+Barrel sauna maintenance mistake #6: Not maintaining the oven

-Why is proper barrel sauna care so important?
+Why is proper barrel sauna maintenance so important?

-When it comes to your barrel sauna in the garden, two factors come together that mercilessly punish incorrect care of the barrel sauna and reward correct care of the barrel sauna.
+With your barrel sauna in the garden, two factors come together that mercilessly punish incorrect maintenance of the barrel sauna and reward correct maintenance.

 The first factor is the wood.